capactio/capact/docs/tutorial/content-creation/README.md

 >
 > In the future we might improve the ways, on how to process artifacts in the workflow.

 The last step launches the Helm runner, deploys the Confluence server and creates the `confluence-config` and `confluence-helm-release` TypeInstances.
 The `confluence-config` TypeInstance data was provided by the Helm runner in the `additional` output artifacts from this step.
 Check the Helm runner documentation, on how the `additional` output is created.
+Note the `runner-context` argument, which injects the global artifact `workflow.outputs.artifacts.runner-context` into the runner.

 ## Populate the manifests into OCH